-A Doom Rock and Metal avalanche currently thunders into this valley of woe where the fans dwell.
-It is big, scary and heavy on tears and sorrow.
-RockmusicRaider covered a score of them bands over time: Traditional outfits like My Dying Bride or again Vanha kind of hold the fort.
+A Doom Rock and Metal avalanche currently thunders into this valley of woe, where the fans dwell.
+It is big, scary, and heavy on tears and sorrow.
+RockmusicRaider already covered a few of those bands over time.
+Traditional outfits like My Dying Bride or again Vanha kind of hold the fort.
 Then you have the youngsters like Khemmis traipsing all over the hallowed established grounds of Doom Metal.

-The record sports some pretty catchy chorus lines and melodies too.
-Like on Head Down, which definitely oozes desperation and despair, whilst keeping your attention.
+And the record sports some pretty catchy choruses and melodies too.
+Like on Head Down, which definitely oozes desperation and despair.
 Or then again, End of Green ably injected a pretty good flow in certain parts of the album.
 Like between The Unseen and Dressed in Black Again.
 All of this leads to an allure on that album that you would not expect from a somewhat restrained production like that one.

-This also speaks towards their marked ability to write consistent, well structured tracks.
-Yet all this somewhat stays on the well-travelled vellum pieces of traditional song-writing.
+And this also speaks towards the band’s marked ability to write consistent, well-structured tracks.
+Yet, all this somewhat stays on the well-traveled vellum pieces of traditional song-writing.
 But this bears dangers too.
-The track list loses steam towards the last third with some filler material somehow getting in the way.
-The lyrics also become prone to some bombast in some places, which is a pity.
+The tracklist loses steam towards the last third with some filler material somehow getting in the way.
+The lyrics are also prone to some bombast in some places, which is a pity.

-To conclude, Void Estate extends a strange pull to the listener.
-End of Green project a mix of bare bones rock and metal, no-nonsense lyrics and savvy, yet frugal song-writing.
-The end result is a thoughtful album that is sometimes almost painful to listen to with all the genuine emotion.
+Finally, Void Estate extends a strange pull to the listener.
+End of Green project a mix of bare-bone rock and metal, no-nonsense lyrics, and savvy, yet frugal song-writing.
+The result is a thoughtful album that is sometimes almost painful to listen to with all the genuine emotion.
 So, is it proper doom?
 Not quite, but it sometimes sure feels that way.
-Good stuff.